-What can be done to improve ethicality ?

-The foucs of REVISE that shahar was one of its creators is also interesting as it suggests a holistic approach to regulation which is rare to see a psychologist take.
-However, even that is something that in a broader enforcement regime cannot be seen as representing the whole picture.
-As we need to understand that many of the people are calculative and will be less sensitive to these mechanisms.
-Similarly people will care less about many of these reflection without the big stick that governments needs to hold for people to reflect more and to take its ordinance in a serious way.
-Along those lines the work with Hallali on how small punishments can have a big impact could be seen a supportive of this approach.

-Also as I suggest in my response to Adi, the next step in the attempt to increase ethicality and compliance should move beyond nudges to changes in the law itself which I hope when more scholars will join the work on behavioral ethics.
+Shahar was one of the creators of the REVISE paradigm, a holistic approach to regulation that is rarely taken by psychologists.
+Yet, in a broader enforcement regime it cannot be seen as representing the whole picture, because many people are calculative and will be less sensitive to these mechanisms.
+Similarly people will care less about considerations of morality without the big stick that governments wield to force people to reflect more and take its ordinances seriously.
+Along those lines, the work with Hallali on how small punishments can have a big impact could be seen as supportive of this approach.
+Finally, attempts to increase ethicality and compliance should move beyond nudges to changes in the law itself, which I hope will occur when more scholars join the work on behavioral ethics.